ds7-ds/Model-Airport/Engineering/Software Engineering/Planning/Code Documentation/Python Classes Documentation.md

 # Python Files Documentation

-## ConnectGTC.py
+## ConnectATC.py

 #### Description

-ConnectGTC can be considered as the main program which calls ModelAirportGTC.
-It runs the airport like a CEO.
-The python program itself is actually spawned by ModelAirport.js.
-See the UML to get a better understanding of how all programs are connected.
-In operation, unless ConnectGTC does not receive a command from the user in certain amount of time, the airport runs itself automatically by calling next() repeatedly.
-If a command is received, the airport invokes the next(**command) and gives the user the ability to run the airport.
+ConnectATC is the bridge between the actual software that controls the model airport (ModelATC) and the software that connects to the user via server (Heroku, AWS, RedHat).
+Please see the overall software UML to get a clear idea on how and what ConnectATC.py does visually.
+The program itself is spawned by ModelAirport.js instance.
+In operation, unless the ConnectATC program does not receive a command from the user in certain amount of time, the airport runs itself automatically by calling next() repeatedly.
+If a command is received, the airport invokes the next(command) and gives the user the ability to command the airport for that moment.
+If the next(command) was unsuccessful in doing because the ModelAirportATC was unavailable to do so, the next(command) will be called repeatedly until its accomplished.
 Before each call to next() or next(**command), status() must be called.
 The status() function returns the state of the airport and its operability.
-If the status of the airport is bad (malfunctiong, glitches, etc.), none of the next functions should be called.
-ConnectGTC also sends messages to the calling program ModelAirport about the airport status and other requested information such as aircraft information or lighting state.
+ConnectATC also sends these messages to ModelAirport.js instance if in case the node process requests it.

 #### Pseudocode